Ballan wrasse: Description

+Adult Ballan wrasse are highly variable in colouration, but have two main colour forms, which exist in sympatry with each other.
+One is plain green or brown, and the other is reddish with white spots.
+This is not a result of sexual dimorphism, as males and females can both exhibit either colour form.
+Spotted Ballan wrasse grow larger than plain coloured individuals.
+The two colour forms are commercialized separately in places such as Galicia, where local fishermen often treat them as separate species.

+It can grow to 65.9 cm in total length (though most do not exceed 50 cm standard length), and the greatest recorded weight of this species is 4.4 kg.
+Ballan wrasses are protogynous hermaphrodites.

+Ballan wrasse are classic labriform swimmers, primarily swimming with their pectoral fins and utilising burst and glide swimming strategies for greater speed, though they struggle with sustained swimming.

 Distribution

 Ballan wrasse are native to the northeastern Atlantic Ocean from Norway to Morocco, including the islands of Madeira, the Azores and the Canary Islands.
 There are records from the Mediterranean Sea but these are regarded as questionable and may be misidentifications of the brown wrasse (Labrus merula).

 Habitat and biology

 They can be found at depths from 1 to 50 m amongst rocks, seaweed and reefs.
 All ballan wrasses are female for their first four to 14 years before a few change into males.
 Large fish of the species are almost certainly male.
 The thick lips and sharp front teeth of the ballan wrasse are an adaptation for extracting shellfish from rocks.
 These are supplemented by powerful pharyngeal teeth which are placed further back in the throat and which can break up shells to access flesh inside.
 This species also feeds on crustaceans and their diet includes hard-shelled crabs and small lobsters.
 They will swim into shallower water so that they can prey on the shellfish which cling to underwater cliff faces and inshore rocks.
 They will also inhabit areas with good covering of kelp and other seaweeds.
 The male builds a nest of algae in a crevice in the rocks in which one or more females lay eggs.
 The male defends the nest until the eggs hatch into pelagic larvae after a week or two.

 Ballan wrasse do not have stomachs.